cetmix/cetmix-tower/cetmix_tower_webhook/README.rst

 - Reference.
 Unique reference.
 Leave this field blank to auto generate it
 - Authenticator.
 Select an Authenticator used for this webhook
 - Endpoint.
-Webhook andpoint.
+Webhook endpoint.
 The complete webhook URL will be
   <your_tower_url>/cetmix_tower_webhooks/​
 - Run as User.
 Select a user to run the webhook on behalf of.
 CAREFUL!
   You must realize and understand what you are doing, including all the